Reactive Attachment Disorder: Causes, Symptoms, And Treatment

 Not interacting (such as talking and playing) with the baby, which results in loneliness

-At its core, RAD is a disorder that impairs social functioning, among other symptoms that greatly interfere with a child’s ability to function with ease.
-Compared to those without the condition, individuals with reactive attachment disorder will display more behavioral and psychosocial issues.
-Symptoms of reactive attachment disorder include the following:
+At its core, RAD is a disorder that impairs social functioning, among other symptoms that can greatly interfere with a child’s ability to function with ease.
+Compared to those without the condition, individuals with reactive attachment disorder tend to display more behavioral and psychosocial concerns, which can manifest in childhood and adulthood. include the following:

 Problematic eating behaviors